Choices at 16+

 2. Do work with training

 If you feel ready to go into work, there are a few options you can take.
-With apprenticeships, traineeships and supported internships you can gain work experience and learn at the same time.
+Such as apprenticeships, traineeships and supported internships (for people with EHCP) where you can gain work experience and learn at the same time.

 Want to start your own business?
 You can do this as long as you are also learning part-time and working towards a qualification.
-Find out more about what it takes to start your own business.
+Find out more about what it takes to become self employed.

 Learning opportunities for young people with additional needs